tonethar/IGME-235-Shared/tutorial/HW-wa-random-phrases-1.md

     1. The functionality of the page is worth 50% of the assignment

 ## Submission
-- Post to your web site and link it from your home page before the due date.
+- Post to your web site and (optionally) link it from your 235 Home Page.
+- See Assignment in myCourses for submission details and due date.
 - Hint: The coding of this shouldn't take too long, but the page layout and styling will.

 <hr><hr>